Pompano Beach Slip and Fall Lawyer

 It is normal for individuals to want to know the value of their case immediately after an accident.
 The thought of vindication and paying off mounting bills are probably driving that desire to know.
 However, placing a price tag immediately after the accident is often not helpful for the following reasons:

-- The injured party doesn’t always fully anticipate the strain the accident would place on his or her personal life.
+- The injured party doesn’t always fully anticipate the strain the accident would place on his or her personal life; and

 Although these are merely a few common effects that an injured person cannot always account for immediately after an accident, they represent some of the most important parts of a claim.
 This information becomes more valuable if an attorney presents them to an insurance company and provides medical documentation and other evidence.
 Calls for immediate compensation are often not in a claimant’s best interest.
 Additionally, once the claimant signs a release, he or she is barred from recovering from that party further in the future.